EderGio/EderGio/README.md

 - 👋 Hi, I’m @EderGio
 - 👀 I’m interested in machine learning for materials dsicovery
-- 🌱 I’m currently learning predicting interfacial reactivity of solid-state battery materials
+- 🌱 I’m currently working on predicting interfacial reactivity of solid-state battery materials
 - 💞️ I’m looking to collaborate on any energy materials or battery project!
 - 📫 How to reach me email me at elomeli@stanford.edu